bethaitman/bethsite/content/posts/ui-writing/inbox-tour.md

 ---
 title: "Gmail Inbox's tour"
 date: 2015-05-29
+tags: ["ui writing"]
 ---

+I’m trying out Inbox by Gmail, and I like the simplicity of it so far.
+The popups are a nice use of example content to make the the introduction to the UI make much more sense.

+Screenshots are really useful when they use good examples that make how you’d use something much clearer.
+It’s nice to have ideas of how to use an application too.

 {{< figure src="/images/inbox/1-start.png" alt="Inbox by Gmail.
 The inbox that works for you" class="image-with-border" >}}